kennethng2168/EzSeek/README.md

-# EzSeek: Simplify Shopping with GenAI and ESG Rewards
+# EzSeek: Simplify Shopping with GenAI for productivity and promoting ESG

 ## Overview